-- To object to any automated processing (if applicable) that we carry out in relation to your personal data.
-For example if we conduct any automated credit scoring:
+(c) to object to any automated processing (if applicable) that we carry out in relation to your personal data. for example if we conduct any automated credit scoring:

 7.4 - So we can fully comply, please note that these requests may also be forwarded on to third party data processors who are involved in the processing of your personal data on our behalf.

 7.5 - If you would like to exercise any of the rights set out above, please contact us at the address below.

 7.6 - If you make a request and are not satisfied with our response, or believe that we are illegally processing your personal data, you have the right to complain to the Office of the Information Commissioner in the United Kingdom.

 If you have any questions about Rotary’s privacy protection practices or believe we have not adhered to this Policy, please contact us at email@example.com